 • COVID-19 support;

-• Protection for vulnerable groups including women, children, and indigenous people;
+• Protection for vulnerable groups, including women, children, and Indigenous people;

 • Assistance to democratic actors within Venezuela;